Isoprene: Isoprenoids

 The isoprene skeleton can be found in naturally occurring compounds called terpenes and terpenoid (oxygenated terpenes), collectively called isoprenoids.
 These compounds do not arise from isoprene itself.
 Instead, the precursor to isoprene units in biological systems is dimethylallyl pyrophosphate (DMAPP) and its isomer isopentenyl pyrophosphate (IPP).
 The plural 'isoprenes' is sometimes used to refer to terpenes in general.

 Examples of isoprenoids include carotene, phytol, retinol (vitamin A), tocopherol (vitamin E), dolichols, and squalene.
 Heme A has an isoprenoid tail, and lanosterol, the sterol precursor in animals, is derived from squalene and hence from isoprene.
 The functional isoprene units in biological systems are dimethylallyl pyrophosphate (DMAPP) and its isomer isopentenyl pyrophosphate (IPP), which are used in the biosynthesis of naturally occurring isoprenoids such as carotenoids, quinones, lanosterol derivatives (e.g. steroids) and the prenyl chains of certain compounds (e.g. phytol chain of chlorophyll).
 Isoprenes are used in the cell membrane monolayer of many Archaea, filling the space between the diglycerol tetraether head groups.
 This is thought to add structural resistance to harsh environments in which many Archaea are found.

 Similarly, natural rubber is composed of linear polyisoprene chains of very high molecular weight and other natural molecules.

 Simplified version of the steroid synthesis pathway with the intermediates isopentenyl pyrophosphate (IPP), dimethylallyl pyrophosphate (DMAPP), geranyl pyrophosphate (GPP) and squalene shown.
 Some intermediates are omitted.

 Industrial production

 Isoprene is most readily available industrially as a byproduct of the thermal cracking of petroleum naphtha or oil, as a side product in the production of ethylene.
 Where thermal cracking of oil is less common, isoprene can be produced by dehydrogenation of isopentane.
-Isoprene can be synthesized in two steps from isobutylene, starting with its ene reaction with formaldehyde to give isopentenol, which can be dehydrated to isoprene:
+Isoprene can be synthesized in two steps from isobutylene, starting with a Prins reaction with formaldehyde to give isoprenol, which is then dehydrated to isoprene: